 All classrooms have a well-stocked book area with a range of books.
 Children also have opportunities to read educational magazine.
-All children are taken to the local library

-(Riddings) twice per half term, here they have access to a huge choice of books - with the ability to order in a book of their choice for collection.
+All children are taken to the local library, here they have access to a huge choice of books - with the ability to order in a book of their choice for collection.
 Teachers have access to children's library cards to encourage loaning.